 By controlling the humidity in the plant, workers were able to effectively print the materials they were attempting to print.
 Then, in 1933, the Carrier Air Conditioning Company of America developed an air conditioner very similar to the ones we have today in homes, businesses, and other indoor spaces.

 Today’s modern air conditioner uses the same science that Carrier’s system used in 1933, but features updates and advancements in compression, controls, and diagnostics, electronic and “smart sensors,” and energy-efficient components.

 Air conditioning works by removing heat from the indoor air and transferring it outdoors.
 It does this through a process called phase conversion, where the air conditioner will force a special chemical compound to evaporate and condense repeatedly in a system of coils.

 The special chemical compounds that evaporate and condense repeatedly are called refrigerants, which have properties that enable them to change at low temperatures.
 The air conditioner will move warm interior air over the cold, refrigerant filled coils.

 When the hot air flows over the cold evaporator coils, the chemical compound inside absorbs the heat from the air as the refrigerant changes from a liquid to a gaseous state.

-In order for the air conditioner to work consistently and efficiently, it needs to return that gaseous refrigerant back to a liquid so that it can continue cooling the air.
+For the air conditioner to work consistently and efficiently, it needs to return that gaseous refrigerant to a liquid so that it can continue cooling the air.
 It does this by compressing the gas and then expelling the unwanted heat created by that process through a set of condenser coils.
 As the gas cools, it changes back to a liquid, and then the cycle can repeat itself.

 More Than Just an Air Conditioner